 Peak e.i.r.p.  2 elevation  79 dBW: average e.i.r.p.  59 dBW (track mode).

 The modified search antenna aperture is identical to the existing track antenna aperture.
 The modified search antenna is only used below 2 elevation.
-In today’s system, the track antenna is the source of the maximum peak and average e.i.r.p.
+The original track antenna is the source of the maximum peak and average e.i.r.p.
 (79 dBW and 59 dBW respectively).
-In the modified radar, the peak e.i.r.p. will remain at 79 dBW since the track and low-elevation search apertures will be the same, but the average e.i.r.p. below 2 (search) will increase due to the greater pulse widths used in search than in track.
+In the modified radar, the peak e.i.r.p. will remain at 79 dBW since the track and low-elevation search apertures is the same, but the average e.i.r.p. below 2 (search) increases due to the greater pulse widths used in search than in track.

-4 Operational characteristics
+2.3 Operational characteristics